hakancelikdev/unimport/docs/unimport_vs_autoflake.md

 while autoflake simply ignores them.

 #### Reasons to choose autoflake

 - It is faster.
 When tested, autoflake is 1-4x faster on avarage.
-- It also removes unused variables which unimport doesn't support, and is not planning to.
+- It removes unused variables which unimport doesn't support, and is not planning to.
 - Has a feature that removes duplicate keys on objects.

 #### Reasons to choose unimport

 - It does more static analysis to increse the accuracy of choosing the correct imports to remove.
-- Can handle star imports more accurately.(we are opening a pr on autoflake describing the issue)
+- Can handle star imports more accurately.(myint/autoflake#18 describes their approach)
 - Works with multiple star imports.
 - Removes duplicate imports.
 - Has skip_file feature that allows one to skip an entire file.
 - Has a feature to remove the unused imports from requirements file.

 ### Overall

 Even though unimport and autoflake has features that are similar, they are not designed to do the same thing.
 When you are including one to your project, it is a good idea to know what your needs are, and decide accordingly.